CarlColijn/Jazillionth/README.md

 ## Obligatory disclaimer

-Compared to other simple testing suites, the only 'complicated' thing Jazillionth does is load the page-under-test in an iframe instead of nestling right into the page itself.
-This way the page-under-test can remain totally oblivious to the testing framework you wrap around it.
+Compared to other simple testing harnesses, the only 'complicated' thing Jazillionth does is load the page to test in an iframe instead of nestling right into the page itself.
+This way the page under test can remain totally oblivious to the test suite you wrap around it.
 This does however have drawbacks.

-Due to browser security measures (Same Origin policy), both the test page and the page-under-test must be served from the same domain.
+Due to browser security measures (Same Origin policy), both the test suite page and the page under test must be served from the same domain.
 One can get around this by using `postMessage`, but that is out of scope for Jazillionth.

 Local files (opening files with the `file://` protocol) are not testable either.
 However, see the chapter <a href="#setupSimpleServer">Testing without a dedicated web server</a> for instructions on how to overcome this one.

-And last (but certainly not least), both the testing page as well as the page-under-test running in the iframe have their own scripts.
-But the test page's script should not run before the page-under-test's script has run.
+And last (but certainly not least), both the test suite page as well as the page under test running in the iframe have their own scripts.
+But the test suite page's script should not run before the page under test's script has run.
 Jazillionth seems to get this right, but I have so far not been able to get absolute guarantees that the way Jazillionth manages this is a sure-fire way to ascertain this behavior.
-If Jazillionth's tests run before your page-under-test's scripts have run, please let me know!
+If Jazillionth's tests run before your page under test's scripts have run, please let me know!

 ## Terms and names used in this document

-This document refers to two pages: the test page and the page-under-test.
-The former is the page you use to test, while the latter is the page being tested.
+This document refers to two pages: the test suite page and the page under test.
+The former is the page you use to drive all tests, while the latter is the page being tested.

 In this document all Jazillionth object instances are named `jazil` for consistency, but you're free to name it whatever you want.
 This name reappears as the name of the sole Jazillionth object as well as the name of the argument passed into all callback functions.

-## Creating the test page
+## Creating the test suite page

-Jazillionth doesn't require much from the HTML page driving the tests.
+Jazillionth doesn't require much from the test suite page.
 The bare minimum needed on that page is as follows, in the given order:

 1. link to a recent-ish version of jQuery,
 2. link to Jazillionth,
 3. create (and optionally configure) a Jazillionth object, and
 4. link to or inline your own testing code.

-By default, Jazillionth doesn't need anything else regarding the page's content.
+By default, Jazillionth doesn't need anything else regarding the test suite page's content.
 It will:

-* wait for the test page to be ready,
+* wait for the test suite page to be ready,
-* attach an iframe to the test page,
+* attach an iframe to the test suite page,
-* load the page-under-test in that iframe,
+* load the page under test in that iframe,
-* automatically run all your tests when the page-under-test is fully loaded,
+* automatically run all your tests when the page under test is fully loaded,
-* show the test results at the top of the test page, and
+* show the test results at the top of the test suite page, and
-* depending on the overall test outcome, set the entire page body background color to either the 'pass' or 'fail' color.
+* depending on the overall test outcome, set the entire test suite page body background color to either the 'pass' or 'fail' color.

-If you want to add extra content to the test page you are free to do so.
-You can add an iframe to load the page-under-test into and tell Jazillionth to use that.
+If you want to add extra content to the test suite page you are free to do so.
+You can add an iframe to load the page under test into and tell Jazillionth to use that.
 You can also tell Jazillionth where to place the test result, directing it to an existing HTML element instead.
 And the used colors are tweakable too.
 See the chapter <a href="#tweaking">Tweaking and advanced functionality</a> for more details.